swyxio/sw-yx.github.io/_posts/2018-06-19-thoughts-for-fullstack-grads.md

 Learn in public.

 p.s.
-Eventually, they'll want to pay you (a lot more than you think) for your help too.
+Eventually, they'll want to pay you for your help too.
+A lot more than you think.

 # Fill in what you missed